Dead Ringers (film): Development

 Jeremy Irons played the two roles of Beverly and Elliot Mantle.

 David Cronenberg proposed the idea of making a film about twins to Carol Baum at Lorimar in 1981.
 Baum told Cronenberg about Stewart and Cyril Marcus and sent articles written about the brothers and a book, Twins by Bari Wood and Jack Geasland, to him.
 Cronenberg found an article in Esquire about the brothers titled Dead Ringers.

 Baum and Joe Roth got Sylvio Tabet, a Lebanese producer, to finance the film.
-Cronenberg hired Norman Snider who wrote Secret Weapons, one of Cronenberg's television films.
+Cronenberg hired Norman Snider, who wrote Secret Weapons, one of Cronenberg's television films.
 Tabet wanted to begin filming with Snider's first draft.
 Cronenberg rejected it and did another draft, but Sylvio disliked it and instead wanted to film the first draft.
 Cronenberg later stated that Tabet refused to pay him the $7,500 he was owed for working on the script.
 Tabet's investment into the film ended in 1982.

 Bob Bookman at ABC Motion Pictures was interested in the film, but Snider, Baum, Roth, and the source material were dropped to avoid complications.
 Cronenberg chose Andy Lewis, the writer of Klute, to write the script.
-Cronenberg criticized Lewis' approach to the film as Lewis wanted "to demystify them, and not let them be amazing or strange", not "impose any kind of mythology on twins", and wanted "all twins to be normal people who just happened to be twins".
+Cronenberg criticized Lewis' approach to the film, as Lewis wanted "to demystify them, and not let them be amazing or strange", not "impose any kind of mythology on twins", and wanted "all twins to be normal people who just happened to be twins".
 Bookman was replaced by Stu Samuels, who was not interested in the film, and ABC Motion Pictures later dissolved.

 Cronenberg wrote his own draft of the film based on Snider's in 1982, and he stated that 60% of the script was his and 40% was Snider's.
 Cronenberg previously worked with Dino De Laurentiis's backing on The Dead Zone and an unsuccessful adaption of Total Recall.
-Cronenberg proposed Dead Ringers with Raffaella De Laurentiis as producer after leaving Total Recall.
+Cronenberg proposed Dead Ringers with Raffaella de Laurentiis as producer after leaving Total Recall.
 However, Raffaella told Cronenberg that they could not fund the film due to their company's past financial failures, including Million Dollar Mystery.
 She stated that "I hope this isn't another Platoon as the De Laurentiis gave up the critically and financially successful film during its production.

-De Laurentiis considered making the film if the budget could be kept under $10 million, but by the time production was ended $300,000 worth of sets were constructed in leased buildings and Jeremy Irons agreed to do the film.
-It "would have cost another $30,000 just to get rid of them" according to Cronenberg.
-Cronenberg rented out the buildings they leased to other productions until another financial backer could be found.
-Roth and Jim Robinson formed Morgan Creek Entertainment which gave financial backing to the film.
+De Laurentiis considered making the film if the budget could be kept under $10 million, but by the time production was ended, sets worth $300,000 had been constructed in leased buildings, and Jeremy Irons had agreed to do the film.
+It "would have cost another $30,000 just to get rid of them" according to Cronenberg, who then rented out the buildings they leased to other productions until another financial backer could be found.
+Roth and Jim Robinson formed Morgan Creek Entertainment, which gave financial backing to the film.